George W. Pickle: Legal career

 Pickle initially practiced in Sevierville for six years, then moved to Newport and later to Dandridge.
-In 1876 Pickle entered into partnership with W. R. Turner, creating the firm Pickle & Turner, which became Pickle, Turner & Kennerly after W. T. Kennerly joined in 1905.
+In 1876, Pickle entered into partnership with W. R. Turner, creating the firm Pickle & Turner, which became Pickle, Turner & Kennerly after W. T. Kennerly joined in 1905.
 The firm was regarded as one of the leading law practices in East Tennessee.
+Wesley T. Kennerly later served as the United States Attorney for the Eastern District of Tennessee from 1917 to 1921.

-Pickle was elected Attorney General and Supreme Court Reporter of Tennessee in 1886 and was thereafter re-elected, serving until 1902.
+Pickle was elected Attorney General and Supreme Court Reporter of Tennessee in 1886 and was thereafter re-elected in 1894, serving until 1902.
 During his tenure he personally edited and twenty-four volumes of Tennessee Supreme Court reports, published between 1887 and 1903.
 He argued major cases on behalf of the state, including tax litigation against the Pullman Palace Car Company and various express companies in the United States Supreme Court, and represented Tennessee in the Virginia boundary line case, all of which were decided favorably to the state.
 As legal adviser to the governor he also played a role in the establishment of the convict lease system, planning a new penitentiary, and addressing the Coal Creek War in the early 1890s.

 Pickle also served as president of the Brushy Mountain Land Company and the Bryn Mawr Mining Land Company and was active in the Masonic fraternity.
 He remained a zealous supporter of the Democratic Party but held no elective office other than Attorney General.

 Personal life and death

 On June 1, 1881, Pickle married Minnie A. Fain of Dandridge, daughter of George A. and Mary Ruth Fain.
 They had one child, Minnie Wesley Pickle.

-Pickle died in Knoxville after a period of ill health, at the age of 67.
+Pickle died in Knoxville after a period of ill health, at the age of 72.
 His funeral was conducted at Church Street Methodist Church.